deloarts/pytia-property-manager/docs/WORKSPACE_FILE.md

 # The stp folder is the pre-defined location of the stl files.
 It will be used if the set folder exists.
 Can be absolute or relative, use a dot and a slash `./` to mark the root folder.
 The root folder is the folder in which the workspace file is stored.
 stl_folder: ./export/stl

+# The image folder is the pre-defined location of the png files.
+It will be used if the set folder exists.
+Can be absolute or relative, use a dot and a slash `./` to mark the root folder.
+The root folder is the folder in which the workspace file is stored.
+image_folder: ./export/image
 ```